 At IMS Law we understand the impact a motoring offence can have on your everyday life.

-If you’re facing a minor conviction or have been contacted by the police with regard to something more serious our criminal law experts are here to advise you.
+If you’re facing a minor conviction or have been contacted by the police with regard to something more serious our motoring offence solicitors are ready and waiting to advise you.

 We provide legal representation on: